arisa-chan/ce_board_exam_rating_calculator/README.md

-# ce_board_exam_rating_calculator
+# CE Board Exam Rating Calculator
 A simple application to calculate your rating in civil engineering licensure examination based on your scores.
+Suitable for people who are currently reviewing or has just finished the board exam.